divishakh/ide/docs/prd.md

 ### 4.3 Auto-Save and Version History
 - Automatically save user work and maintain simple version checkpoints

-\n### 4.4 Theme Switching
-- Provide light mode, dark mode, and other editor themes
+### 4.4 Theme Switching\n- Provide light mode, dark mode, and other editor themes

 ### 4.5 Shareable Snippet Links
 - Generate unique URLs so users can easily share their code with others
+\n### 4.6 Real-Time Collaboration

-### 4.6 Real-Time Collaboration\n- Allow multiple users to edit the same file simultaneously
+- Allow multiple users to edit the same file simultaneously
 - Requires authentication and WebSockets/CRDT libraries (such as Yjs)

-### 4.7 Application Deployment
+\n### 4.7 Application Deployment
-- Deploy the IDE so it is accessible through a public URL\n
+- Deploy the IDE so it is accessible through a public URL

 ## 5. Design Style
-- Color Scheme: Deep blue and gold as primary colors, echoing Athena's wisdom and divinity, paired with light gray background to enhance code readability
-- Visual Details: Rounded buttons and card design, soft shadows to enhance depth, linear-style icons for simplicity\n- Overall Layout: Three-column layout with file tree on the left + editor in the center + output area on the right, top toolbar for common operation buttons
+- Frontend design reference: https://www.figma.com/make/DbGBkS3rAILpaGu4FqR3R7/Online-Coding-Environment?t=CFldPgqM63UilNRX-1\n- Follow the layout, color scheme, component styles, and visual specifications defined in the Figma design file
+- Maintain consistency with the design system including spacing, typography, and interactive elements as specified in the Figma prototype